 Since PSYS spans biological disciplines, only two specific courses are required: an ethics course and the graduate seminar.
-In addition, students should choose three core courses to provide training in their research area, in consultation with their Advisory Committee:
+In addition, students should choose three core courses stCurrently, these courses have temporary course designations.
+As the courses become permanent, these designations may change.

+to provide training in their research area, in consultation with their Advisory Committee: